 In case that is not enough, the study further revealed that instead of paying full price, consumers are generally willing to pay only 76 percent of the full price of womenswear products, noting that “consumers are not seeing enough value in products to pay full price.”

-With their eyes on the long run, retailers – including Gap Inc. – are aiming to do away with the constant promotions and sales, a practice that has wreaked havoc on their bottom lines.
+With their eyes on the long run, retailers – including Gap Inc. and Kors – are aiming to do away with the constant promotions and sales, a practice that has wreaked havoc on their bottom lines.
 The question is: With retail sales influx and fast fashion retailers and niche brands with strong brand identities that appeal to millennial shoppers dominating the market, how does a brand, like the Gap or Old Navy, draw in shoppers in lieu of discounting?

 Allen Questrom, the former CEO of J.C.
 Penney, who was credited with turning the company around in the early 2000’s (yes, J.C.
 Penney was once a thriving retailer), says that in addition to increased efficiency when it comes to inventory, retailers need to fill the void of incessant discounting.
 “Sales cannot be the only driver, it has to be a part of it.
 But product, presentation, excitement in the stores, the salespeople in terms of servicing the customer all need to be part of the value proposition for stores to succeed,” he said.